JasonCruz18/peruvian_gdp_revisions/ZENODO_README.md

 ## Overview

-This dataset provides a comprehensive real-time database (RTD) of Peru's Gross Domestic Product (GDP) growth rates, tracking revisions from 1994 to the present.
+This dataset provides a comprehensive real-time database (RTD) of Peru's Gross Domestic Product (GDP) growth rates, tracking revisions from 1994 to 2025.
+The accompanying code pipeline allows for updates to extend coverage to the present and beyond.
 The data are sourced from the Central Reserve Bank of Peru (BCRP) Weekly Reports and systematically transformed into structured formats suitable for revision analysis, nowcasting, and forecasting research.

 **Key Features:**
 - **Coverage:** Monthly, quarterly, and annual GDP growth rates (1994–2025)